Tag: Kuau Point

 There Aren’t Many Lots Like This left on Kuau Point

 This home is located on a large 17,481 square foot lot.
 The R-1 zoning allows for an additional home and an accessory dwelling.
 The seller acquired a second water ensuring that there is sufficient water for any new construction.
 Walk around Kuau Point and you will quickly see that there aren’t many properties with this type of opportunity for additional construction.
 Develop a family compound, CPR the property or plant more fruit trees.
 The choice is yours.

 Walk out the front door of this home and you are roughly 100 feet from the Public Ocean Access and 200 feet from the waters of Tavares Bay.
 There is another ocean access roughly 1000 feet from the front door.
 That spot gives you access Noriega’s and the Mama’s Surf breaks which are popular for surf, SUP and windsurfing.
 It is less than five minutes drive to the waves at Ho’okipa Beach Park.
 Drive less than a mile to Paia town for restaurants, groceries, shopping and yoga.
 If you don’t want to venture far from home, the Kuau Store offers sandwiches and tasty Poke.
 Head to Mama’s Fish House for some of the finest dining available on the island.

 This Last of its Kind Opportunity on Kuau Point is offered for sale for $1,750,000.
-Check out more photos and details on the 17 Malie Place listing page.
-Buyers may also Contact The Maui Real Estate Team with questions or to arrange a showing.
+This home sold in 2018.
+Contact The Maui Real Estate Team for assistance with other Kuau Point Homes for Sale.